jalgoarena/JAlgoArena/README.md

 * Language rankings consider only particular programming language submissions/points
 * To general ranking, only best of your different programming languages submissions per problem is considered within your score

+> Note: you can always verify points of your submission within problem ranking, which can be accessed on problem page

 ## UI

 * JAlgoArena is created using Responsive UI based on bootstrap framework.